neverRare/butter/doc/struct.md

 ## Field access

-A field from struct or a reference to struct can be accessed via `.`.
+A field from struct can be accessed via `.`.

 ```butter
 color = car.color;